ing-bank/ing-open-banking-sdk/README.md

 OpenBankingOAuthApi openBankingOAuthApi = new OpenBankingOAuthApi(keyId, trustMaterial, openBankingClient);
 ```

-Once the OpenBankingOAuthApi is initialized a authorization URL can be requested by calling the code below.
+Once the OpenBankingOAuthApi is initialized an authorization URL can be requested by calling the code below.
 Scope and redirectUri are mandatory fields.
 For more information please visit the [psd2 get-gestarted page](https://developer.ing.com/openbanking/get-started/psd2#step-3-request-an-authorization-code-and-the-customer-access-token).

 ```java